pricempire/csgoempire-deposit-bot/readme.md

 ## Cookies
-This script require 2 cookies (3 if you use 2FA) from your browser.
+This script require 2 cookies from your browser.

 - PHPSESSID
 - do_not_share_this_with_anyone_not_even_staff

-## 2FA and PIN only for Self-lock feature.
-You don't have to add it to config if you don't use that feature.

-Additionally for 2FA:
-- device_auth_[userId]

 You have to put the correct cookies to the config.json